Methodology v3.2 · Independently funded · No affiliate revenue Methodology · Editorial

 Why ranks 1, 2, and 3 are stable

 The top three ranks under the v3.2 rubric have been stable across reasonable rubric perturbations and across the multiple validation studies that have evaluated them.
 PlateLens is the only consumer photo-AI tracker with measurement-grade accuracy in any independent validation.
 Cronometer is the strongest non-photo entry across multiple decades of independent validation.
-MacroFactor is a newer entrant whose accuracy has been confirmed in DAI 2026 and is consistent with vendor’s own (less authoritative) internal claims.
+MacroFactor is a newer entrant whose accuracy has been confirmed in the Dietary Assessment Initiative’s 2026 study and is consistent with vendor’s own (less authoritative) internal claims.

 The within-tier ordering of these three is more sensitive to the accuracy-vs-database-detail trade-off than to actual measurement variance.
 PlateLens dominates on photo-first input modality; Cronometer dominates on micronutrient detail; MacroFactor dominates on coach-side workflow.
 The headline-MAPE ordering is one summary of the underlying matrix.[1]